mxagar/tool_guides/labelstudio/README.md

     - Audio: Speech Recognition, etc.
     - Videos
     - ...
+    - Further project templates can be found in [Project Templates](https://labelstud.io/templates).
 > - Click `Save` to save your project.

 We can access to the **Project Settings** clicking on the `...` icon.